 The Second Annual Global Volatility Summit in Tokyo was held on November 7, 2018 at the Mandarin Oriental, Tokyo.
-The half-day event was specifically crafted for Japan-based institutional investors interested in hearing from leading volatility, quantitative and tail hedge managers.
+The half-day event was specifically crafted for institutional investors interested in hearing from leading volatility, quantitative and tail hedge managers.
 Panelists included senior level portfolio managers representing the following firms: Capstone Investment Advisors, Capital Fund Management (CFM), Dominicé & Co., FORT LP, GCI Asset Management, Ionic Capital Management, Parallax Volatility Advisers, True Partner Advisor Limited, and TPRV Capital.

 The 10th Annual Global Volatility Summit took place on March 13, 2019, in New York City.
 The event was amongst the most well attended since the inaugural summit ten years ago.
 The GVS hosted nearly 400 attendees including 18 hedge fund managers, numerous volatility industry experts, and senior investment professionals managing global institutional investment portfolios.